ifls/go/src/cmd/compile/README.md

 ### 2. Type-checking and AST transformations

-* `cmd/compile/internal/gc` (create compiler AST, type checking, AST transformations)
+* `cmd/compile/internal/gc` (create compiler AST, type checking, AST transformations) 创建AST, 类型检查, AST变换

 The gc package includes an AST definition carried over from when it was written in C. All of its code is written in terms of it, so the first thing that the gc